ericproffitt/TopicModelsVB.jl/README.md

 A userfile is identitcal to a lexfile, except usernames will appear in place of a vocabulary terms.

-Finally, a titlefile is simply a list of titles, not a dictionary, and is of the form
+Finally, a titlefile is simply a list of titles, not a dictionary, and is of the form:

 ```
 title1